Top 20 MBA HR Project Ideas and Topics for 2025

 Also Read: Top 7 Decision-Making Skills Every MBA Student Must Know

-This intermediate-level project is perfect for second-year students interested in the Diversity, Equity, and Inclusion (DEI) field.
-It’s no secret that the gender pay gap remains a persistent challenge globally.
+This intermediate-level project is ideal for second-year students exploring Diversity, Equity, and Inclusion (DEI).
+HR Metrics reveal that the gender pay gap remains a global challenge.
+Analyzing data-driven solutions can help create fair compensation structures.

 The objectives of this project are as follows.